Welcome Multilingual Learners!

 All students registering at a school in the Edmonds School District will complete a Home Language Survey.
-If this survey indicates that the student's primary language is something other than English, or another language other than English is primarily spoken at home, the student will be assessed on the ELPA21 (English Language Proficiency Assessment for the 21st Century) Screener.
-This initial assessment will be used to measure the English language proficiency level of new students whose first language is a language other than English.
+If this survey indicates that the student's primary language is something other than English, or another language other than English is primarily spoken at home, the student will be assessed on the WIDA Screener.
+This initial assessment will be used to measure the English language proficiency level of new students whose first learned or understood language is a language other than English.

-Students scoring at the Proficiency-Not-Demonstrated, Emerging or Progressing level are eligible for ML program services.
+Students scoring at the Entering, Emerging, Developing, Expanding level are eligible for ML program services.

-Students scoring at the Proficient level are not eligible for ML program services.
+Students scoring at Bridging or Reaching level are not eligible for ML program services.

-Academically-at-risk Native American students may receive academic support under the EL Department/Title Ill.
+Academically-at-risk Native American students may receive academic support under the ML Department/Title Ill.

-All eligible Native American students with parent permission will take the ELPA21 Screener assessment, as well as the ELPA21 Annual assessment until exit from program.
+All eligible Native American students with parent permission will take the WIDA Screener assessment, as well as the WIDA Annual assessment until they reach proficiency and exit from program.